tulip/relationalize/README.md

-# Relationize
+# Relationalize
-Relationize is a Python library for transforming collections of JSON objects, into a relational-friendly format.
+Relationalize is a Python library for transforming collections of JSON objects, into a relational-friendly format.
 It draws inspiration from the [AWS Glue Relationalize transform](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-crawler-pyspark-transforms-Relationalize.html).

 ## JSON Object Collections